 Even though the text is very brief, the author’s non-native features can be used to identify them as a potential L1 Persian speaker.
 Champod and Evett (1999) propose a verbal equivalent scale for interpreting such likelihood measures in a forensic science context and against this scale this conclusion constitutes ‘moderate’ evidence, for the writer being an L1 Persian speaker.

-Study Two likelihood of L1 other the languages = (0.073 x 3) + (-0.383 x 2) + (-1.691 x 1) = -2.238 times more likely to be an L1 other languages speaker = 2.238 times more likely to be an L1 Persian speaker than a speaker of the related languages which were modelled.
+Study Two likelihood of L1 author belonging to the group labelled ‘other the languages’ = (0.073 x 3) + (-0.383 x 2) + (-1.691 x 1) = -2.238 times more likely to be an L1 other languages speaker = 2.238 times more likely to be an L1 Persian speaker than a speaker of the related languages which were modelled.
 Based on Champod and Evett’s scale this amounts to ‘limited’ evidence to support this assertion.

 Through this worked example we can demonstrate a transparent human analyst driven version of NLID and at each stage of the analysis the reasoning can be interrogated for linguistic meaning.